ICI3D/DAIDD/info/index.md

 ## Selection criteria

 Selection of participants will be on the basis of the applicant’s academic background, the unique perspectives that they will bring to the Clinic, and the degree to which the selection committee expects the applicant will benefit from attending the Clinic.
-We expect to have up to twenty-four places available and encourage applications from researchers based anywhere in the world.
+We expect to have up to eighteen places available and encourage applications from researchers based anywhere in the world.

 ## Course fees

-The course registration fee is ZAR 3500.
-A small number of scholarships will be available.
-Instructions for paying the course fee will be made available to successful applicants by early December.
+The course registration fee is ZAR 28000, which includes meals and accommodation.

 ## Venue

-DAIDD 2023 will be held online via Microsoft Teams.
-All participants must have access to high-speed internet for the duration of the Clinic.
+DAIDD 2025 will be held at AIMS-SA, Muizenberg, South Africa.

 ## Schedule

 Specific session times will vary by day.
 The general daily structure will be as follows: